christyns92/02-Homework/README.md

 The website itself is very user-friendly and easy to navigate.
 You can click on any one of the categories on the nav bar and it automatically scrolls you down to where that information is on the page.

 ## Changes:
-1. Fixing broken link in html on line 29 by adding in the ID.
+1. Fixed broken link in html on line 29 by adding in the ID.
 Now you can successfully click on the link and it takes you to that section of the website

 Before ![Screenshot (58)](https://user-images.githubusercontent.com/81654878/122478358-df160500-cf8e-11eb-895e-5eed17d412fd.png)